The South Tynedale Railway

 Following the announcement in 1973, that the Haltwhistle to Alston branch line was to close three years later, the South Tynedale Railway Preservation Society was formed.
 The original intention was to purchase the entire line, but this plan failed and the standard gauge track was rapidly lifted.

 On 2nd July 1977, the members of the Society decided to build a narrow gauge line along part of the old formation and reached agreements with Northumberland and Cumbria County Councils who had purchased the trackbed.
 Passenger trains started running on 30th July 1983 to a temporary terminus, named Gilderdale Halt, about one mile north of Alston.
-The Society has permission to extend the line to Slaggyford village in Northumberland and has opened two extensions, on 12th December 1986 and 4th September 1999.
-Today the line is 2¼ miles or 3.6 kilometres long, with trains terminating in Northumberland at the new station of Kirkhaugh.
+The Society has permission to extend the line to Slaggyford village in Northumberland and has opened three extensions, on 12th December 1986, 4th September 1999 and 1st April 2012.
+Today the line is 31/2 miles or 5.5 kilometres long, with trains terminating in Northumberland at the new station of Lintley.

 Mission Statement for the South Tynedale Railway:-